wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getreceivedbyaccount.md

 ---
-title: doge:getreceivedbyaccount \[POST\] {disallowed}
+title: getreceivedbyaccount  {disallowed} - Dogecoin
-description: Returns the total amount received by addresses with an account intransactions with at least a certain number of confirmations.
+description: Example code for the getreceivedbyaccount  {disallowed} json-rpc method. Сomplete guide on how to use getreceivedbyaccount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters